BambooHR tracks PTO but not the longshore shift that has to cover the 3am vessel

 How to choose a developer in Savannah

 Hire a team that has built shift-based or seasonal workforce software, not just salaried HR.
 Ask them to walk through scheduling a vessel shift and gating a manufacturing job on certifications.
 Insist they integrate payroll and benefits rather than rebuild them, because that's where HR projects take on dangerous risk.
 Confirm a plan for labor-law and union-rule changes.
-Adjacent systems worth scoping: a field service management system, a project management system, and business intelligence dashboards for labor-cost reporting.
+Adjacent systems worth scoping: a field service management system, a project management system, and business intelligence (BI) dashboards for labor-cost reporting.

 - !They've only done salaried-workforce HR; ask how they'd schedule a 3am vessel shift